pforret/jekyll.forret.com/_posts/2006/2006-07-10-netgear-sc-101-urgent-support-required.md

 8622F1B4-E41D-11DA-88C9-0001804AA8BF.s1 MOVIES 192.168.1.105 81306<br />
 ===============================================================================<br />
 2 MicroSan found within subnet 192.168.1.255`
-So the partition &#8220;MIRROR&#8221; is still there, I just can&#8217;t get at it.
+So the partition &#8220;MIRROR&#8221; is still there, I just can't get at it.
 Some consolation.
 Last thing I heard from Netgear (B.P.
 Moelker &#8211; NETGEAR Support Nederland) was June 29th.
-If this doesn&#8217;t get solved fast enough, I might become a very vocal unhappy customer!
+If this doesn't get solved fast enough, I might become a very vocal unhappy customer!

 UPDATE: my problem was solved as follows:
 _I got a reply from Tech Suppport with following suggestions: